 - Size of the Cooler: The cooler size also affects performance.
 A tower air cooler is more capable of cooling down than a mid-tower cooler.
 So depending on your need, you need to pick the right size.

-In case you are wondering what coolers to go with, check out the list of best CPU air coolers and AIO coolers you can buy right now.
-And yes, they come with RGB.
+In case you are wondering what coolers to go with, check out the list of best CPU coolers and AIO coolers you can buy right now.
+And yes, RGB options are also included.

 Do you require an expensive cooler?